gbmhunter/blog/content/electronics/general/electrical-suppliers/index.md

 ## Electronic Manufacturing Service (EMS) Companies

 EMS companies specialise in component sourcing, component placing, soldering and general PCB assembly.
 They don't normally do the PCB design themselves (although some business do both, and others sub-contract this part to another company).
-A good EMS will support small-pitch components such as 0201's and BGA's (see [Component Packages](/pcb-design/component-packages/)), and have a large number of basic components on hand (such as resistors and capacitors).
+A good EMS will support small-pitch components such as 0201s and BGAs (see [Component Packages](/pcb-design/component-packages/)), and have a large number of basic components on hand (such as resistors and capacitors).

 ## Precision Electronic Technologies